Skip to main content

 Try the API Playground

-1. Enter your API key in the Authorization section
+1. enter your API key in the authorization section

-Try Breach Search Playground
+Try V2 Breach Search

 Your First API Call

-curl -X GET "https://oathnet.org/api/service/[email protected]" \
+curl -X GET "https://oathnet.org/api/service/v2/breach/search?q=test@example.com" \

 -H "x-api-key: YOUR_API_KEY"

-Response
+Example Response

 {